-Barry Sanders Rookie Card (Best 4 Investments, Value, Checklist)
+Barry Sanders Rookie Cards (Best 4 Investments, Most Valuable)

-Barry Sanders was one of the best running backs to ever play the game.
-Most rankings put Sanders in the top three overall, usually surrounded by other great runnings backs such as Jim Brown or Walter Payton.
+Barry Sanders was one of the best running backs to play the game.
+Most rankings put Sanders in the top three overall, usually surrounded by other great running backs such as Jim Brown or Walter Payton.

-Thus, for investment purposes, his rookie cards are only suitable if seeking the highest graded copies possible.
+Thus, his rookie cards are only suitable for investment purposes if he seeks the highest-graded copies possible.

 Even then, the significant supplies make it hard to envision a future when his rookie cards increase massively in value.